robb-j/chowchow-logger/README.md

 There is one required constructor parameter:

-- `path` - This is the path to a folder where your logs will be stored.
+- `path: string` - This is the path to a folder where your logs will be stored.
 The folder will be created if it doesn't exist.

 There are also option parameters to enabled additional features:

-- `enableAccessLogs` – Turn on http traffic logging
+- `enableAccessLogs: boolean` – Turn on http traffic logging (default: `false`)
-- `excludeRoutes` – An array of RegExps to match paths you don't want to log
+- `excludeRoutes: RegExp[]` – An array of RegExps to match paths you don't want to log (default: `[]`)
-- `enableErrorLogs` – Turn on error logging, logs errors caught inside endpoints
+- `enableErrorLogs: boolean` – Turn on error logging, logs errors caught inside endpoints (default: `false`)
-- `persistentLevels` – Which log levels you want to be written to files (default: `error, warn, info, debug`)
+- `persistentLevels: string[]` – Which log levels you want to be written to files (default: `error, warn, info, debug`)

 ## Dev Commands